Nitish-apex/Assignment2/README.md

-# <center>Assignmet2</center>
+# <center>Assignment2</center>
-dependencies: jupyter notebook,pandas
+dependencies: jupyter notebook,pandas </br>
-clone the repo and open solutions.ipynb on jupyter notebook
+clone the repo and open solutions.ipynb on jupyter notebook</br>
+solutions.py also present if needed</br>
+but recommende that you use jupyter notebook</br>